Nestpick: History

 Nestpick was founded in Rotterdam in 2014 by German entrepreneur Fabian Dudek and Dutch tech entrepreneur Peter Hofman.
-Dudek founded Nestpick in response to his difficulty in finding appropriate student accommodation at the time of his studies.
-He perceived the role of agencies as negative as they were not really helping his search successfully and he was concerned with the high number of scams happening in the real estate market.
-Together with co-founder and CTO Peter Hofman they built the foundation of Nestpick and in December 2014 Dr. Patricia Moubarak, a former surgeon, Foodpanda director and McKinsey & Company principal, joined Nestpick as COO and co-founder.
+Together with co-founder and CTO Peter Hofman they built the foundation of Nestpick and in December 2014 Dr. Patricia Moubarak joined Nestpick as COO and co-founder.

 The company experienced rapid expansion since its founding, culminating in Dudek winning two awards for young entrepreneurs in the Netherlands, and an investment from Berlin-based startup incubator Rocket Internet.
 The company subsequently moved from Rotterdam to Berlin.
 Nestpick added more cities and countries to its platform, resulting in a total of 25 cities and 8 countries in which the company offered its services.
-2015 also saw the company criticised for failing to adhere to its own quality standards, vis-a-vis verification of listed properties.

 Towards the middle of 2015, the company was restructured and began implementing a growth strategy.
 On 2 November 2015, Nestpick closed its Series A funding, receiving €11 million USD from Mangrove Capital Partners, Target Global and Rocket Internet.

 In April 2016, nestpick made 46 of its 66 employees redundant.
 Fabian Dudek and Patricia Moubarak left the company shortly afterwards, and the management of the company was passed over to Rocket Internet. Ömer Can Kücükdere (former managing director of Clickbus) became the CEO of Nestpick in August 2016.
 Since then the business model of Nestpick has changed to its current one, being an international platform for furnished apartment rentals optimized specifically for expats and international students but also suitable for anyone wanting to rent month to month furnished apartments.
-Nestpick currently has 37 employees and is operating in more than 2000 cities worldwide.

 Concept

 Nestpick brings together mid- to long-term furnished properties providers and their international clientele on a metasearch engine, where furnished rentals can be easily compared.
 Providers advertise real estate properties on a pay-per-click basis or pay-per-lead basis.
-Nestpick could be compared to any other aggregator websites such as Skyscanner or Trivago.
-Using this approach the company aims to streamline the rental process, allowing the tenant to rent a property safely from anywhere in the world without first viewing it in person.
+The company aims to streamline the rental process, allowing the tenant to rent a property safely from anywhere in the world without first viewing it in person.
 Nestpick also provides information on its website about the cities it operates in.